brighter-ai/redact-enterprise-orchestration/README.md

 The service can be disabled using `sudo systemctl disable redact.service`.
 This will tell systemd not to manage the service anymore, but will not stop the service. `sudo systemctl stop redact.service` will still need to be run to stop the service.
 Whether or not the service is enabled can be checked with `sudo systemctl is-enabled redact.service`.

-The current health and status of the service can be seen by running `sudo systemctl status redact.service`, and the status of the docker containers themselves can be seen by running `docker ps` and interacting with the `redact` and `redact-gpu` containers.
+The current health and status of the service can be seen by running `sudo systemctl status redact.service`, all logs of the systemdstatus can be retrieved by `journalctl -u redact.service` and the status of the docker containers themselves can be seen by running `docker ps` and interacting with the `redact` and `redact-gpu` containers.

 ### Other command flags for start_redact.sh